-If you’d rather leave the task up to Chrome and not have to manually select the tabs to close, TabMemFree will suspend inactive tabs.
-The extension has some options to choose from.
+If you’d rather leave the task up to Chrome, TabMemFree will automatically suspend inactive tabs.
 You can determine how long before it suspends inactive tabs, with a minimum of 15 minutes.
-And you can instruct it to ignored pinned tabs.
+You can also instruct it to ignored pinned tabs.

 Tab Wrangler is another extension to consider that automatically suspends inactive tabs if you’re looking for a little more control.
 Like TabMemFree, you can determine the length of time before a tab is considered inactive and set it to ignore pinned tabs, but you have the added option to lock additional tabs and to sync your tab settings between different computers.

 Chrome extension Text Mode, as the name would indicate, loads all web pages in text only.
-Any images, videos, and flash elements are discarded.
-This does mean that it will get rid of ads and some embedded content.
-To activate Text Mode on any site, just click the button in your browser and you’re done.
+It discards all images, videos, and flash elements.
+This also means that it will get rid of some ads and embedded content.
+To activate Text Mode on any site, click the icon’s extension.

 If you prefer to continue to view images, but still want to strip out Flash and ads, you can opt for Read Mode.
-When you open up a page that you want to strip down to read mode, just click the button in your browser.
+When you open up a page that you want to strip down to read mode, click its extension button in the top right.

 Get Rid of Unwanted Extras

-Some add-ons and extras available for Chrome just add to the memory usage.
+Some add-ons and extras available for Chrome can add to the memory usage.
 Take a look at your plugins and extensions, and get rid of anything that you deem unnecessary.

 We may be recommending a few extensions that can help keep curb Chrome’s memory usage, but keep in mind that too many extensions can slow your computer down, hence cleaning up your Chrome extensions is a good idea.
 Paste

-chrome://extensions in your address bar and go through your extensions and get rid of anything that you don’t find yourself using on a regular basis.
+chrome://extensions in your address bar and go through your extensions and get rid of anything that you don’t find yourself using regularly.

-A good way to see if you actually need these extensions is to disable them rather than remove them.
-A month later, go back to your extension list and if you haven’t felt the need to turn any of these extensions back on, you can go ahead and delete them through Chrome’s extension manager.
+An excellent way to see if you need these extensions is to disable them rather than remove them.
+A month later, go back to your extension list, and if you haven’t felt the need to turn any of these extensions back on, you can go ahead and delete them through Chrome’s extension manager.